curiolabs/passworder/README.md

-# Human-friendly password generator
+# Human-friendly password generator for Laravel 5.5

-For Laravel 5.5

 Generates password from 2 parts: first is random, but well-readable string, seocnd is a word from dictionary.